Managed Services: Monitoring

 Network Management Systems

 Network Management systems can actively monitor a wide range of devices and sensors (temperature, fan speeds, power supply voltages, and more).
-They can also monitor protocol availability (we use this to check SMTP, DNS, LDAP, HTTP, SSH and others for protocol availability on our network).
+They can also monitor operating system statistics and protocol availability (we use this to check SMTP, DNS, LDAP, HTTP, SSH and others on our network).
 What is not built into the base system can be added through simple scripts.
-For example we wrote a few simple scripts for collecting the SMART data from hard drives which the network management system collects and records.
+For example we wrote a few simple scripts for collecting the SMART data from hard drives (temperature, error rates, etc) which the network management system collects and records.
 If you can write a script to check on something it is trivial to integrate it in allowing one to be able to monitor and track almost anything.

 NM systems communicate with devices and systems using standard protocols such as the Simple Network Management Protocol (SNMP), Java Management Extensions (JMX), Intelligent Platform Management Interface (IPMI), or their own proprietary protocols.
 Internally we use the Zabbix Network Management platform and make extensive use of the Zabbix agents installed on each server.
 In the past we relied heavily upon SNMP however newer versions of Linux and Zabbix have made management through Zabbix agents much easier and quicker to deploy.
 For our use this has worked quite well however it should be noted that installing network management agents on customer servers may be a sensitive issue.
 For these customers as well as other legacy devices or platforms where we are unable to install custom software, SNMP and other standard management protocols will continue to be needed and used.